xpada001/DL_PyTorch/README.md

 # Deep Learning with Pytorch

-This is some experience with Pytorch on mainly image classification using Deep Neural Network, Convolutional Neural Network and transfer learning.
+This is some experience with Pytorch on mainly image classification using **Deep Neural Network**, **Convolutional Neural Network** and **Transfer Learning on AlexNet and VGG16**.
 Also, a style transfer from one image to another is completed using VGG19 model.
 An example of the work is show below:

 <img src="https://github.com/xpada001/DL_PyTorch/blob/main/Images_style_transfer/City.jpg" width="30%"> <img src="https://github.com/xpada001/DL_PyTorch/blob/main/Images_style_transfer/StarryNight.jpg" width="30%"><img src="https://github.com/xpada001/DL_PyTorch/blob/main/styled_city.png" width="30%">